Nambukeerthi/Nambukeerthi/README.md

-### Hi there 👋

-## I'm Sadhil Chhabra.
+## I'm Nambu Keerthi.

 ### 💻 &nbsp;About Me

-- 🎓 &nbsp; Completed my BTech in Computer Science from Bennett University, Greater Noida
+- 🎓 &nbsp; Completed my BCA from Alagappa University.
 - 🔍 &nbsp; I developed a keen interest in Python, Data Science and Data Analysis, fueling my ambition in these fields.